-- Locate your water shut-off valve - Snow season is almost upon us.
+- Locate your water shut-off valve - Snow season upon us.
 Please locate your main water shut-off valve and mark it with a stake.
 The precautionary measure will make it easier to find the valve in case of an emergency.

 - At the Board Meeting of April 28, 2014 the Board passed the following “Feeding The Deer Ban Policy”: Current scientific data supports the fact that feeding native deer harms the deer population and attracts unwanted predators of deer to our neighborhood.
 Therefore, a person, who knowingly places, deposits, distributes, stores or scatters food, garbage or any other attractant so as to constitute a lure, attraction or enticement for deer, will be issued a written notification along with photo(s) of proof and will be required to remove the attractant within 48 hours of notification.
 If such person(s) does not remove the attractant within the required 48 hours they will be fined $50.
 Second offence for feeding the deer will incur a $50 fine, third offense $100, fourth offense $250 and any additional offense will be fined at the Boards discretion.

 - GREAT NEWS!!
 We are now a Firewise Community.
 Please keep track of the amount of yard debris you remove from your property and common area this fall through next summer as we will be sending you a survey to be forwarded to Firewise.